Singapore’s obesity rate is rising, following a worrying global trend. 30% of us are overweight and 10% of us are obese. Should you be concerned?

 Before you jump the gun, know that it’s important to set a realistic goal.
 Be flexible, and adjust this along the way.
 You could aim to lose 0.5kg to 1kg per week.

 Exercise offers substantial health benefits regardless of what shape you’re currently in!
 Start with small measures: Take the stairs.
 Take exercise breaks in between study or work hours.
 Make time for play.
-Your goal is to get regular physical activity throughout the day—that's at least 60minutes per day for teens and 150 to 300 minutes per week for adults.
+Your goal is to get regular physical activity throughout the day—that's at least 60minutes of moderate-to-vigorous intensity aerobic physical activity per day for teens and 150 to 300 minutes of moderate-intensity aerobic physical activity per week for adults.

 When you’ve got that going, why not add an extra dose of fun and fitness with a gym class or outdoor activity?
-To drop more kilos (especially for those of us with a high BMI and carrying too much excess weight), gradually increase your aerobic activity and include muscle-strengthening exercises.
+Achieve your healthy weight more quickly (especially for those of us with a high BMI and carrying too much excess weight), gradually increasing the duration or frequency of your existing aerobic activities and include muscle-strengthening exercises at least 2 days per week.
 Muscle building promotes overall body fat loss, especially keeping that dangerous fat around your organs in check.

 Little changes count.
 Cut down on sugar, fat and salt; increase your fruit, vegetable and whole grain intake.
 Make those calories count with nutrient-rich foods.
 Try to eat in moderation and do not exceed the recommended calorie intake.
 Use My Healthy Plate as a guide, and stick to regular mealtimes.